buttheadbob/MDK-SE/Continuous-Running-No-Timers-Needed.md

   Called from a mod.
 An argument will be passed with this flag.

 * `UpdateType.IGC`:
   A message has been received through the communications system.
+The argument will be the callback identifier for the transmission channel.

 * `UpdateType.Once`:
   Called automatically by the programmable block because the `Runtime.UpdateFrequency` was set to `UpdateFrequency.Once`.
 This flag does not support arguments (but arguments might be passed if another flag is set)